Pocono 500 (IndyCar): 1975

 Rain delayed the start of the race by two hours.
 Just like the Indy 500 a month earlier, the race would be shortened due to rain.
 Polesitter Gordon Johncock (183.281 mph), took the lead at the start, and led 29 laps.
 One by one, however, most of the top contenders fell by the wayside.
 Johncock would crash in turn two on lap 139, and Mario Andretti suffered a burned piston.
 Johnny Rutherford battled mechanical problems all day, and Bobby Unser dropped out at the halfway mark with a broken drive shaft.
 Al Unser dropped out early with a manifold failure, and a broken oil pump put Jerry Grant nearly twenty laps down.
-A. J. Foyt avoided all trouble, and found himself the dominate car of the day.
+A. J. Foyt avoided all trouble, and found himself the dominant car of the day.
 Foyt held off mild challenges from Bill Vukovich II and Jimmy Caruthers in the second half.
 With storm clouds looming in the distance, Foyt cranked up his turbocharger boost sometime around the 130-lap mark, gambling that the rain would end the race early.
 Foyt pulled out to a 15-second lead when the caution came out for rain on lap 168.
 Two laps later, a downpour ensued, sending the crowd of 110,000 scurrying for cover.
 Foyt was declared the winner, the first two-time winner at Pocono, with Wally Dallenbach second.
 Gary Bettenhausen charged from 31st starting position to finish fifth.